Silo Structure Internal Linking

 Therefore now I can write a piece of content on the ‘History Of Old Trafford’ and create this long comprehensive article solely on this topic.
 I’ll then internal link this to Man Utd sports betting page.

-However previously if someone was searching for historical data on Old Trafford and were sent to a page on sports betting for Man Utd then this would have been a bad user experience and caused high bounce rates and low time on site.
+However previously if someone was searching for historical data on Old Trafford and were sent to a page on sports betting for Man Utd then this would have been a bad user experience and caused high bounce rates and low time on site and could affect the organic traffic to the page.

 Creating a topical trust with content depth allows us to leverage low bounce to the website and quality time on site.

-SEO silo is ever changing and it can be difficult to keep up to date with the correct silo structure.
+SEO silo is ever-changing and it can be difficult to keep up to date with the correct site structure.
 The main thing to keep in mind is to link pages that are related.

 You do not want to create content cannibalization when you are adding fresh content to your site.
 In order to avoid this, you will need to carry out internal linking and create a strong SEO silo structure.